ESG

 Gender Diversity

-Post restructure of the Board on 30th June 2022 and after the retirement of Barry Olliff on 31st July 2022, the gender ratio at Board level as at 31st July 2022 was 29% female to 71% male (30th June 2021: 18% to 82%).
+Post retirement of George Karpus on 31st July 2023, the gender ratio at Board level as at 31st July 2023 was 33% female to 67% male (31st July 2022: 29% to 71%).

-Of our 111 employees, excluding Non-Executive Directors, 37% are female (2021: 36%), including 33% of senior management including Executive Directors (2021: 31%), and 38% of the remaining employees (2021: 37%).
+Of our 120 employees, excluding Non-Executive Directors, 35% are female (2022: 37%), including 25% of senior management including Executive Directors (2022: 35%), and 37% of the remaining employees (2022: 37%).

 Work/Life Balance

 As the Group continues to adapt with advancements in technology, changes in culture, and the changing family circumstances of our employees, we try to be fair and flexible while retaining teamwork as one of our core values.
-CLIG employees faced another challenging year and our priority continued to be ensuring their safety and well-being.
-Accordingly, during FY 2022, employees were provided flexibility to work from home (WFH) up to a certain number of days.

 Human Rights